icon HiAR-ICL: High-level Automated Reasoning Paradigm in In-Context Learning via MCTS

 Experimental Setups

 2. Datasets.
-Our evaluation benchmarks encompass: (1) arithmetic reasoning: GSM8K and SVAMP; (2) complex mathematical reasoning: MATH; (3) multi-hop commonsense reasoning: StrategyQA.
+Our evaluation benchmarks encompass: (1) arithmetic reasoning: GSM8K and SVAMP; (2) complex mathematical reasoning: MATH and AMC; (3) multi-hop commonsense reasoning: StrategyQA; and (4) PHD-level Scientific Reasoning: GPQADiamond.

 Results